 My turn to coaching has its roots in this part of my story.
 Coaching others has become my purpose, emerging from my own grief.
 However, this is not the only way my life has changed and progressed through loss.

+Grieving is something we all experience, and each of us navigates it in our own way.
 For the most part, we rise and continue with life once we’ve made space for grief, because we are resilient and remarkably skilled at shutting out the most difficult, heart-wrenching moments.
 But when the world turns monochrome, and we’re fortunate enough to have someone by our side to witness our loss, acknowledge our story, and help us forge our own path while caring deeply for our needs, beautiful things can happen.
 This is what I now offer others.

 My journey of self-care over the past twelve years has been jagged, full of trials and errors, but here are some of the practices that have worked for me and that I continue to maintain.
 I’m sharing these not as advice, but as a resource: